M.A. American Studies, University of Massachusetts Amherst Ph.D. English, University of Washington

 Research and Public Engagement

-My research on racialized and gendered violence, social transformation, and the politics of popular, visual, literary, and sonic cultures is situated in the tensions and connections between US American studies, Critical Ethnic Studies, Black Studies, and related political and intellectual traditions.
+My research on US racial formation in a global context, social transformation, and the politics of literary, popular, and visual cultures is situated in the tensions and connections between US American cultural and literary studies, Critical Ethnic Studies, Black Studies, and related political and intellectual traditions.
 My current project, Black Arts Northwest, is a collaboration focused on public art and Black aesthetic and political insurgency in the Pacific Northwest.